DevTaehong/Catsgram/README.md

 ```

 ## Project Status
 Project is complete.
-I am no longer working on it, because I am laerning new technologies such as Node.js, React.js.
+I am no longer working on it, because I am learning new technologies such as Node.js, React.js.

 ## Room for Improvement
 If you find a bug, kindly open an issue [here](https://github.com/DevTaehong/QuotesApp/issues/new) by including your search query and the expected result.